Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all three parameters (filePath, line, column) with their types and descriptions.
-The description provides a usage example with the parameters but doesn't add significant semantic meaning beyond what the schema already states.
-The baseline of 3 is appropriate when schema coverage is complete.
+Schema coverage is 100%, so the input schema already documents each parameter.
+The description adds a usage example but no additional semantic meaning beyond what the schema provides, warranting the baseline score.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.